 It starts with dreaming, to act as if you already possess the confidence that you thought you’d never have.
 Practicing it in your mind and then implementing it into your life, is like any new an intimidating thing, you must step up – speak out – and risk.

 When I put the soufflé into the oven and walk out of the kitchen.
 The fear of my students explodes, “Chef, how do we know when it’s done?”
-They panic not wanting to disappoint me and pull it out raw or overbaked, stuns them.
+They panic not wanting to disappoint me and pull it out raw or overbaked, and it stuns them.
 But after a few short trials, they don’t care anymore.

 When you stand in front of your peers to give a lecture, you fear you will fail as a fool.
 And maybe you have.
 Being that person who never buys into belittling your abilities, actually can happen by focusing on skills needed to propel you to the top of the stairs.